Tencent says exec held by China over links to 'personal' corruption allegations

-(Reuters) - Chinese tech giant Tencent Holdings Ltd said a company executive is being held by Chinese authorities over allegations of ‘personal corruption’, after a media report said the move was triggered by sharing personal data from its popular WeChat app.
+(Reuters) - Chinese tech giant Tencent Holdings Ltd said a company executive is being held by Chinese authorities over allegations of ‘personal corruption’, after a media report said the move was linked to sharing of personal data from its popular WeChat app.

 The move comes amid Beijing’s unprecedented crackdown on its home-grown internet platforms, which has ensnared some of its best technology innovators and private-sector champions over violations of anti-trust and data privacy rules.